alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 You need to include a reference identification number (RIN) in your customs declaration if either:

-- the chemical is restricted - classed as ‘Annex 1’
-- you export 10kg or less of any non-restricted chemical for research or analysis
+- the chemical is restricted - classed as ‘Annex 1’ f- you export 10kg or less of any non-restricted chemical for research or analysis

 Search for Annex 1 chemicals using the [tool on the European Chemicals Agency (ECHA) website](http://echa.europa.eu/information-on-chemicals/pic/chemicals).